Franck1333/TravelKit_RPI/README.md

 ```
 Boussole.py 					: Get Compass data by using the "Recuperation_Determination.py" file's data
 GPSoI.py 					: Get the location of the user's IP Adress by using the *IPSTACK.COM API*
-Meteo.py 					: Get the Weather's data by using *"pyown" API* and the "Recuperation_Determination.py" file's data
+Meteo.py 					: Get the Weather's data by using *pyown API* and the "Recuperation_Determination.py" file's data
-Meteo_3h.py 					: Get the Weather's data by using *"pyown" API* and the "Recuperation_Determination.py" file's data with a forecast of 3 Hours
+Meteo_3h.py 					: Get the Weather's data by using *pyown API* and the "Recuperation_Determination.py" file's data with a forecast of 3 Hours
-Recuperation_Determination.py 			: Allow to get information come from the GPS USB stick and determinate where we are and what to do with variables states with the *"Google Maps" API*
+Recuperation_Determination.py 			: Get information come from the GPS USB stick and determinate the location with the *Google Maps API*
 Recuperation_FR_GPS.py 				: Allow to display the information come from the GPS USB stick in French
 ```
 #### Files in "/TravelKit_RPI/START/"